Intelligent-Instruments-Lab/iil.is/src/routes/news/free_again.md

     caption="Egill Sæbjörnsson"/>

 In the song Free again, Egill solely used the proto-langspil created at the IIL, sampling techniques and recordings of his own voice.
 The song was done fast and was finished within one hour.
 Egill is convinced that the future of music making is bound to the invention of new musical instruments and is highly content to get the opportunity to experiment with this new invention.

+Josh Wilkinson did the mastering.
+The project is supported by the Recording fund and Composer's fund of Bylgjan and Stöð 2.

 Egill Sæbjörnsson was born in 1973 in Iceland and is currently based in Berlin.
 He has been making artworks that bring together 3D environments, digital projections, technology, and sound since the 1990s.
 These range from small intimate installations in museum and gallery settings to larger-scale permanent architectural installations.
 Sæbjörnsson conceives his work as a technological continuation of painting and sculpture, exploring the space between the virtual and physical.
 His work is playful and humorous but always probes deeper ontological and philosophical questions.
 Sæbjörnsson gives regular performance lectures in which he explores the theoretical underpinnings of his practice.